d-roduit/WhatsAppSpy/README.md

 ## 2. Start spying
 You're all set to start spying on someone's connection ! :eyes:
-Go to the home page and start now ! :eyes:
+Go to the home page and start now ! :clap:

 # Supported OS